pivotal/blog/content/post/docker-gpdb.md

 ```

 ### Step 7: Volumes
 Volumes allow you to save and persist data across containers.
-A volume is basically a directory outside of the default file system and exist on the host filesystem.
+A volume is basically a directory outside of the default file system and exists on the host filesystem.
 They are a great way to maintain changes when working with multiple containers.
 A full explanation and guide can be found below:

 > Guides to Volumes: [What are volumes?](http://container-solutions.com/understanding-volumes-docker/) | [Commands](https://docs.docker.com/v1.10/engine/userguide/containers/dockervolumes/)